 Volunteer on this one-of-a-kind Lemur Research Project in Madagascar and help protect lemur species on the brink of extinction.

 Below is an example of a two-week itinerary.
-Please note, some activities may be subject to change depending on the needs of the project.
+Please note that some activities are seasonal and may be subject to change depending on the needs of the project.

 During your stay, you'll be accommodated in one of four stunning new chalets, purpose-built for volunteers within the forest!
 Each twin-share chalet (same-sex unless travelling as a couple) features a private veranda and an en-suite bathroom with Western facilities and warm showers, perfect after a day of trekking.
 The newly renovated field research station is right next door, providing everything you need for a homely yet exciting stay, including a welcoming social area, an open-air kitchen and dining space, and Wi-Fi.
 Welcome to the most comfortable accommodation of any lemur research project, where community and conservation come together!